 In Alaska, scallops are fished by dredging - where a steel frame around 12' wide, and enclosed with links of chain and webbing, is towed by the scallop fishing boat through the scallop beds.
 Alaskan scallop fisheries are sustainably managed by the Alaska Department of Fish & Game, with oversight from the National Marine Fisheries Service.

 The largest scallop fishery in Alaska takes place from the outer coast of Cape Spencer (just south of Yakutat), to the Aleutian Islands - a range of over 1,200 miles!.
 Crews on Alaska scallop boats can be as large as 11 members, who run up to two dredges while shucking, washing, and bagging scallops 'round-the-clock.

 Alaska's scallop season runs July to November.
 July is the best time to order fresh Alaskan scallops.
 Alaska scallops are available frozen in 'jumbo', 'large', 'medium', and 'small' sizes, although jumbos typically sell-out quickly.

 - Frozen-at-sea; premium quality.

 - Pack size 1.25 lbs average (+/- .1 lbs)

 - Notably sweet flavor!

-These incredibly sweet, all-natural, versatile scallops can be used in all kinds of seafood recipes!
-Wrap...
+These delightfully-sweet, all-natural, Alaskan scallops can be used in all kinds of seafood recipes!
+Wrap them...
 MORE INFO$37.95 pkgpkg

 - Nothing compliments scallops like bacon.